-The officers of the Association are a President, Vice-President/President-Elect, Secretary, and Treasurer.
+The officers of the Association are a President, Vice-President/President-Elect, Secretary, Treasurer, immediate Past President, two Education Directors, and the Equity Director.
 All officers of the Association must be members in good standing of the Association and the President and Vice-President/President-Elect must also be members in good standing of the American Association of Law Libraries.
 No officer shall hold more than one office simultaneously.

-The terms of office shall be for one year commencing at the Annual Meeting held in July, except as otherwise provided.
-(4)
+The term of office shall be for one year commencing July 1st every year, except as otherwise provided.

 (a) President.
-The Vice-President/President-Elect shall become President of the Association and shall serve for a term of one year as President, except as otherwise provided.
+At the conclusion of their term, the Vice-President/President-Elect shall become President of the Association and shall serve for a term of one year, except as otherwise provided.

 (b) Vice-President/President-Elect.
 The Vice-President/President-Elect shall serve for a term of one year, except as otherwise provided.

 (f) Education Directors.
 Two Education Directors of the Association shall serve a term of two years, except as otherwise provided.
-One education director is to be elected in even numbered years and one education director is to be elected in odd numbered years.
-(4)
+One Education Director is to be elected in even numbered years and one Education Director is to be elected in odd numbered years.

-(g) In the event that a successor has not been duly elected or qualified at the end of any term of office specified above, the incumbent shall continue to serve until duly succeeded.
+(a) In the event that a successor has not been duly elected or qualified at the end of any term of office, the incumbent shall continue to serve until duly succeeded.

-(h) In the event that the office of President becomes vacant, the Vice-President/President-Elect shall succeed to that position, and shall hold the office of President through the unfinished term of the departing President and the succeeding term.
-If the Vice-President/President-Elect is unable to do so, the position will be filled by appointment by a majority vote of the Executive Committee.
-All other offices that become vacant shall be filled by appointment by a majority vote of the Executive Committee.
+(b) In the event that the office of President becomes vacant, the Vice-President/President-Elect shall succeed to that position, and shall hold the office of President through the unfinished term of the departing President and the succeeding term.
+If the Vice-President/President-Elect is unable to do so, or if any other office becomes vacant, the officers shall publicly seek qualified candidates for the position within thirty (30) days, after which the position will be filled by appointment by a majority vote of the Board of Directors.

 Section 1.
 Creation

-There shall be such committees and Association representatives to other organizations as determined by a majority of the Executive Committee.
+There shall be such committees and Association representatives to other organizations as determined by a majority of the Association Leadership.
 Substantial committee restructuring shall be determined by a majority vote of the members.

 Section 2.
 Appointments